-Kids have to be at least 13 to sign up for most social media platforms.
-But we know that many tweens work around the restriction.
-In doing so they can connect with peers and have fun, but they're also vulnerable to a number of risks -- mainly overuse and challenges to their social-emotional health.
-Reflecting on age-appropriate content and behaviors can help students think through social media's effects on all of us, regardless of our age.
+Children have to be at least 13 to sign up for most social media platforms.
+But we know that many tweens work around this restriction.
+By doing so they can connect with peers and have fun, but they're also susceptible to a number of risks, from privacy to bullying to challenges to their social-emotional well-being.
+Reflecting on when kids should be allowed to use social media can help us think through the risks and rewards of using social media, regardless of our age.

 L.11-12.1, L.11-12.3, L.11-12.4, L.11-12.6, RI.11-12.10, SL.11-12.1, SL.11-12.1a, SL.11-12.1b, SL.11-12.1c, SL.11-12.1d, SL.11-12.2, SL.11-12.4, SL.11-12.6, W.11-12.1, W.11-12.10, W.11-12.4, WHST.11-12.1b, WHST.11-12.10, WHST.11-12.4

 3a, 4a, 4b, 4c, 4d, 5a, 5b, 5c

 I.A.2, II.A.1, III.A.1, III.A.2, V.A.1, V.A.3, VI.A.1, I.B.3, II.B.1, II.B.2, III.B.1, III.B.2, IV.B.1, IV.B.2, I.C.1, I.C.4, II.C.1, II.C.2, III.C.2, I.D.1, I.D.2, I.D.3, II.D.1, II.D.2, III.D.1, VI.D.1, II.B.3

 1d, 2a, 2b, 2d, 3a, 3d, 6a, 6b, 7a, 7b, 7c, 7d